 If you do choose to transfer your points to Qantas, you may be able to take advantage of the bonuses Qantas offer occasionally to bump up your Qantas Point balance.

-The earn rate on spend for the Platinum Charge is as follows:
+The earn rate on spend for the Platinum Charge Card is as follows:

 - 3 points per $ at restaurants in Australia